biobakery/Maaslin2/README.md

         Show this help message and exit

     -a MIN_ABUNDANCE, --min_abundance=MIN_ABUNDANCE
         The minimum abundance for each feature [ Default: 0 ]

     -p MIN_PREVALENCE, --min_prevalence=MIN_PREVALENCE
         The minimum percent of samples for which a feature is detected at minimum abundance [ Default: 0.1 ]

+    -b MIN_VARIANCE, --min_variance=MIN_VARIANCE
+       Keep features with variance greater than
+       [ Default: 0.0 ]

     -s MAX_SIGNIFICANCE, --max_significance=MAX_SIGNIFICANCE
         The q-value threshold for significance [ Default: 0.25 ]